 Innocent people may receive aggressive and threatening phone calls or emails from criminals impersonating IRS agents.
 They demand that the victim pay a bogus tax bill.
 They con the victim into sending cash, usually through a wire transfer or a prepaid debit card or gift card, like an iTunes card.
 They often threaten police arrest, deportation, and driver’s license revocation, among other things.

-On the other hand, they may claim that you are owed a refund and ask for your bank account information in order to pay you in order to steal your identity.
+On the other hand, they may claim that a refund is owed and ask for bank account information in order to direct deposit the refund.
+In fact, the account information is used to steal the victim's identity.

 These scammers often alter caller ID numbers to make it look like the IRS or another agency is calling.
 They use IRS employee titles and fake badge numbers to appear legitimate.
 They may use the victim’s name, address and other personal information to make the call sound official.
 They may also leave “urgent” callback requests.